-Rough skin newts can be found in the Pacific Northwest.
-They are also fairly large for a salamander, and adults can reach a maximum length of almost 22 cm from the tip of the nose to the end of the tail.
-They are dark brown to gray on top, and they are bright yellow below, this color serves as a warning to predators.
-When disturbed, the newt will curve its body upwards to display this bright coloring, predators have learned to leave this guy alone.
+The Rough Skin Newt can be found in the Pacific Northwest.
+They are also fairly large for a salamander.
+Adults can reach a maximum length of almost 22 cm from the nose to the end of the tail.
+They are dark brown to gray on top, and they are bright yellow below.
+This colour serves as a warning to predators.
+When disturbed, the newt will curve its body upwards to display this bright colouring.
+Predators have learned to leave this guy alone.

 They can appear quite chubby compared to other salamanders, partly because they lack the grooves along the body that are present in most other salamander species.